 A Dancer’s View into How to Grapple with Parkinson’s Disease

 The Bay Area is fortunate to have a service organization dedicated to dancers and choreographers called Dancers Group.
-This past month, Dance for PD® program director from Danspace and dNaga’s PEACE Project, Claudine Naganuma, shared a brief article inspired by her work with dancers with Parkinson’s Disease.
+In the October article, Dance for PD® program director from Danspace and dNaga’s PEACE Project, Claudine Naganuma, shared a brief article inspired by her work with dancers with Parkinson’s Disease.
 Dance for PD® classes are held at Danspace every Thursday morning in partnership with PD Active.
 This article sheds light on what she has learned by working with dancers with Parkinson’s Disease and her artistic process as she integrates dancers into her choreography.
 The PEACE Project and Dance for PD® classes offer an opportunity to use dance to enrich and transform spirits, bodies and communities.

 By Claudine Naganuma